Geometrizing the Partial Entanglement Entropy: from PEE Threads to Bit Threads: A brief introduction to PEE and bit threads

-The \emph{bit threads} configuration \cite{Freedman:2016zud} is a reformulation of the RT formula to characterize the holographic entanglement entropy.
-Using the max-flow min-cut (MFMC) theorem \cite{Federer:1974,Strang:1983,Nozawa:1990}, the computation of entanglement entropy of a boundary region $A$ is translated into constructing a divergenceless bulk vector field $v_{A}$ with maximum flux through any codimension-2 surface $\Sigma_A$ homologous to $A$,
+\item $|v_A|= \frac{1}{4G}$ on the RT surface $\mathcal{E}_{A}$ of $A$; \end{enumerate} Combining the first two requirements and the max-flow min-cut (MFMC) theorem \cite{Federer:1974,Strang:1983,Nozawa:1990}, the computation of entanglement entropy of $A$ is then translated into constructing a particular $v_{A}$ with maximum flux through any codimension 2 surface $\Sigma_A$ homologous to $A$, that is

-The requirements for a vector field $v_{A}$ to describe bit threads are classified in the following: \begin{enumerate} \item the vector field $v_{A}$ should be divergenceless.

-\item the vector field $v_{A}$ should satisfy the inequality $|v_A|\leq \frac{1}{4G}$. \item on the RT surface $\mathcal{E}_{A}$, the vector field should be normal to $\mathcal{E}_{A}$ and saturates the above inequality. \end{enumerate} Based on the above three requirements, it is easy to conclude that the flux of the vector field $v_{A}$ through any homologous surface should recover the entanglement entropy $S_{A}$, i.e. \eqref{btEE}.
+where $h$ and $n^{\mu}$ are the induced metric and the normal vector on $\Sigma_A$, respectively.
 Intuitively, any flow from $A$ is clearly bounded by the minimal-area of bottleneck the flow has to pass through, which is just the RT surface $\mathcal{E}_{A}$, and the main content is that an optimal flow achieves this bound.
-As a result, an optimal flow $v_A$ should be normal to $\mathcal{E}_A$ and its norm should saturate $|v_A|=1/4G_N$ on $\mathcal{E}_A$.
-Such an optimal flow is said to lock the region $A$ and its unoriented integral curves are known as the bit threads.
+As a result, a vector flow $v_A$ that optimizes the flux should satisfy the third property.
+Such vector flows are said to lock the region $A$ and its unoriented integral curves are known as the bit threads.

 Note that the optimal flow $v_{A}$ that satisfies the above requirements admits an enormous degeneracy and in general depends on the entangling surface we chose, hence the distribution of the bit threads has no physical meaning.
 Nevertheless, it will be interesting to construct explicit configurations for the flow or bit threads and endow the configuration with a physical interpretation.
 For example, in \cite{Agon:2018lwq} the authors considered static spherical boundary regions with radius $R$ in Poincar\'e AdS$_{d+1}$